American RBST Foundation Flock USA0001

 sheep to his Out of the Woods Farm in Hardwick, Massachusetts.
 In conjunction with

-Alliance Pastoral in France, he worked to develop production systems and markets for
+Alliance Pastoral in France, Shinn worked to develop production systems and markets for

 breeders on the east coast including Oak Knoll Farm in West Union, South Carolina and from